unixorn/aws-lambda-list/Readme.md

 ### [brutus](https://github.com/milesgranger/brutus)

-An HTTP/TCP Distributed Computing Framework in Python using Amazon Lambda functions
+An HTTP/TCP Distributed Computing Framework in Python using Amazon Lambda functions.

-Working prototype, still under development.
+This is a working prototype, still under development.
 Not suitable for anything other than exploring, making suggestions/issues.

 ### [chalice](https://github.com/aws/chalice)